-Aylen Alvarez Flaunts Hourglass Figure In Curve-Hugging Black Mini-Dress For Scorching New Instagram Photos
+Aylen Alvarez Flaunts Hourglass Figure In Curve-Hugging Black Mini Dress For Scorching New Instagram Photos

 Cuban bombshell Aylen Alvarez likely set some pulses racing with the newest photos on her Instagram page.
-In the shared post, Aylen rocked a curve-hugging little black dressed that showed off her hourglass figure.
+In the post, she rocked a curve-hugging little black dress that showed off her hourglass figure.

-Standing in an open doorway, she posed with one hand against the door frame and crossed her legs as she stood.

-Her eye-catching garment featured ruching down the center and a “V” neckline that emphasized her decolletage.
-Opting to forego wearing jewelry for these photos, Aylen paired the dress with some barely-there clear sandals.
-She wore her straight dark brown hair in a middle part and it fell past her shoulders.
+Standing in an open doorway, Aylen posed with one hand against the door frame and crossed her legs.
+Her eye-catching garment featured ruching down the center and a V-neckline that emphasized her decolletage.
+Opting to forgo wearing jewelry for these photos, the model paired the dress with clear sandals.
+She wore her straight dark brown hair in a middle part, letting her locks flow past her shoulders.
 She seemed to have been captured tossing some of those strands over her shoulder when the photo was taken.

 As for her makeup, Aylen accentuated her brown eyes with dark liner and shadow but seemed to have covered her lips with a nude gloss.
 Her fingernails were also painted pink, in stark contrast to the dark colors of the rest of her look.

 In her caption, Aylen revealed that the dress was from Fashion Nova, a fast-fashion brand well known for outfitting beauty and fashion influencers on Instagram.
-The design is called the”Lhasa Ruched Dress.”
-The dress is available in the black color that Aylen sported and in lavender as well. currently retails for $27.99.
+The design is called the”Lhasa Ruched Dress,” and it currently retails for $27.99, selling in the black color that Aylen sported, as well as in lavender.

-In the post’s almost 200 comments, fans seemed enamored with Aylen’s physical attractiveness.
-While many of the comments were in Aylen’s native Spanish, her English-speaking fans showered her with compliments as well.
+In the post’s almost 200 comments, fans seemed enamored with Aylen’s physical attractiveness, showering her with several compliments.

 “Truly gorgeous my girl, really amazing, classy look,” one person wrote.